cables-gl/cables-cli/README.md

 - `-i` /  `--no-index` : Removes the _index.html_ file when set
 - `-x` /  `--no-extract` : do not extract the downloaded zip file
 - `-j` / `--json-filename` `[JSON FILENAME]` : Define the filename of the patch json file
+- `-c` / `--combine-js` : combine javascript and json into a single patch.js

 ## Use as a module